bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 There are a number of assumptions that were made at the start of design:

 - FHIR is not expected to adversely affect performance, i.e. SLA is not changing for FHIR but will be extended to include FHIR
-- Existing interfaces, such as V3, will not be deprecated
+- Existing interfaces, such as V3, will not immediately be deprecated
 - Users can use a combination of V3 and FHIR to meet their needs
 - The Client Registry FHIR design will become a Provincial standard
 - Asynchronous interactions will follow the same pattern as V3 (not the FHIR asynchronous pattern)